Google Review Link Generator

 This tool will help make it easier to have customers leave reviews for you on your Google My Business listing by generating a direct link.
 When a customer clicks this link, they do not need to search for your business — they are taken straight to the page where they can leave a review.

 Sounds easy doesn’t it?
 That’s because it is!

 Using the review link is the easiest part of this whole process!

-Simply select the text box on the left (above on mobile) for the link-type you wish to use (regular link or short link).
+Simply select the text box on the left (above on mobile).
 When you click the text box, the link will be automatically selected.

 Now, simply press Ctrl+C on Windows or Cmd+C on Mac to copy the link to your clipboard.